KnightTechWork/KnightTechWork/README.md

 - 👔 I Like to work with programming languages such as; **JavaScript**, **Python**, and **Rust**
 - ✨ I Enjoy creating different types of content
 - 🎓 **Advanced Cybersecurity Certificate** from the University of Phoenix
-- ✔️ I'm Familiar with, and *regularly* use, Windows 10 and 11, MacOS, and Ubuntu Linux
+- ✔️ I'm Familiar with Windows 10 and 11, MacOS, RHEL, Arch and Ubuntu Linux (I usually run all linux distros in VM's or WSL).
 - 🌱 A Lifelong learner who enjoys "all things tech"
 - 📦 An Open-source enthusiast
 - 🌄 Fun fact about me: I love to travel, and went all over the world while in the military